 Where can I find them?

-A great place to begin your search is American Memory, a “digital record of American history and creativity.”
-It contains documents, audio recordings, images, videos and maps from the Library of Congress.
+A great place to begin your search is the digital collections of the Library of Congress, which contain documents, audio recordings, images, videos and maps.
 Here you can listen to former slaves tell their stories, watch video clips from the aftermath of the 1906 San Francisco earthquake, or view maps from the American Revolution.

 The National Archives also has a large collection of primary source materials for students and educators.
 They are arranged by time period and are keyword searchable.
 Would you like to see President Kennedy’s academic record at Harvard?
 Or view a handwritten copy of the Oregon Treaty that set the boundary between the U.S. and Canada?
 You’ll find them here.

 The Masterfile Premier database contains the text of thousands of primary source documents.
 To find them, once you are in the database, click on the Advanced Search link.
 Then enter your search terms in the box at the top, and make sure to choose Primary Source Document in the Publication Type box before you click on Search.
 You'll need your library card number and password to search Masterfile Premier.